borksh/bork/docs/index.md

 ## Assertions and Config Files

-At the heart of bork is making **assertions** in a **declarative** manner via the `ok` function.
+At the heart of bork is making **assertions** in a **declarative** manner via the `ok` and `no` functions.
 That is, you tell it *what* you want the system to look like instead of *how* to make it look like that.
 An assertion takes a **type** and a number of arguments.
 It invokes the type's handler function with an *action* such as `status`, `install`, or `upgrade`, which determines the imperative commands needed to test the assertion or bring it up to date.
 There are a number of included types in the `types` directory, and bork makes it easy to create your own.
+The `no` function works as an opposite to `ok` -- an `ok` assertion will require the *presence* of something, and a `no` assertion will require its absence.

 Here's a basic example: